DayByDayBy/lateAgain/steps_taken.md

   - Company.test.tsx: TypeError: _supabaseClient.supabase.from(...).update(...).eq is not a function (Supabase mocking issue)
   - Auth.test.tsx: SyntaxError: Cannot use import statement outside a module for @expo/vector-icons (Jest transform configuration issue)
 - QuickReporting.test.tsx: Passed (with console warnings about act() not wrapping state updates)
-- Overall: Tests do not all pass; mocking and configuration issues need to be addressed before full test suite passes
+- Overall: Tests do not all pass; mocking and configuration issues need to be addressed before full test suite passesStep 13: Added commented-out test cases for key extension features
+- Reviewed extension_suggestions.md to identify critical and high priority features
+- Created commented-out tests for Real Email Integration (Ticket 2) in QuickReporting.test.tsx
+- Created commented-out tests for Input Validation (Ticket 3) in Company.test.tsx
+- Created new Accessibility.test.tsx with commented-out tests for screen reader support, keyboard navigation (Ticket 4)
+- Created new HistoryAnalytics.test.tsx with commented-out tests for delay report history and analytics dashboard (Ticket 5)
+- All tests are comprehensive and commented out to prevent execution until features are implemented
+- Appended to steps_taken.md

+Step 14: Committed changes for commented-out test cases for extensions
+- Checked git status to identify modified test files
+- Added modified test files and steps_taken.md to git
+- Committed with descriptive message